JessevanBree/Project-ewa/README.md

     > ng serve

-Now we will install everything to run the Spring Boot application.
-One of the neccesary dependencies to run the Spring is to install Java on your computer.
+Now we will install the necessary  to run the Spring Boot application.
+One of the neccesary dependencies to run the Spring is to install **Java** on your computer.
 You can get the java from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+The other dependency that is required is Maven and can be install [here](https://maven.apache.org/install.html) or you can use the integrated Maven of your IDE.

+If everything went succesfully until this point, you are ready to start the Spring Boot application.
+You can start the Spring application by running the ***main*** thread in the
+*ServerApplication* class.

 ### Step 2: Pull the git repository to your local machine
 1. On this git projects home page: https://gitlab.fdmci.hva.nl/alim3/project-ewa click on the blue dropdown button with clone on the right side.